ByConity/ByConity/README.md

 ### Run the local deployment script
 1. Make sure you have `python3.9` and `tmux` installed
-2. Install missing libraries if any.
+2. Install missing libraries, if any.
 For example:
    1. `pip3.9 install psutils`
-3. Run tmux in another terminal
+3. Run `tmux` in another terminal
 4. Run the deploy script in a separate terminal. `template_paths` and `program_dir` args are compulsory
    1. `cd ByConity/deploy`
    2. `python3.9 deploy.py --template_paths template/byconity-server.xml template/byconity-worker.xml --program_dir /home/ByConity/build/programs`